shahraizali/awesome-django/README.md

 * [Django by Example for Django 1.5](http://lightbird.net/dbe2/) (1.5)
 * [Django by Example](http://www.lightbird.net/dbe/) (1.2)

-## External documentation

-*Additional sources of information about django features.*

-* [Classy Class-Based Views](http://ccbv.co.uk/) - Detailed descriptions, with full methods and attributes, for each of Django's class-based generic views.

 ## Websites

 * [Django Girls Tutorial](http://tutorial.djangogirls.org/) - A fun and engaging tutorial showing how to build a blog using Django and deploy it to Heroku.